Skip to content

 End Function

 This function could return a scalar or an object.
-If the code is looking up something and actually finds something valie, we check if it’s an object and, if it is, use Set otherwise omit it.
+If the code is looking up something and actually finds something value, we check if it's an object and, if it is, use Set otherwise omit it.

 But what if we don't get something?
 The calling code knows whether it expects an object or a scalar.
 But our getFoo() function doesn't.
 I'll leave that problem with you for now, but it is a problem that generic code needs to handle.